 Propagation of magnetic waves and constant speed of light

-One consequence of the definition of gravity and of the wavelike behavior of the photon as a transverse wave on the tension of the longitudinal curvature of global aether is that gravity is the supporting medium for the propagation of light waves or luminiferous aether, in accordance with what the Global Physics proposes in its interpretation of the Michelson-Morley experiment.
+One consequence of the definition of gravity and the wavelike behavior of the photon, as a transverse wave on the tension of the longitudinal curvature of global aether, is gravity as the supporting medium for the propagation of light waves or luminiferous aether.
+The Global Physics proposes this interpretation of the Michelson-Morley experiment.

 If the propagation of transverse waves has a variable speed depending on its intensity or frequency in a mechanical medium, we call this a dispersive medium, and the contrary would be a non-dispersive medium.
 By this definition, luminiferous aether would be a non-dispersive medium.

-Another property of light waves, or photons, of equal or greater importance is that their speed of propagation in a non-dispersive medium, such as gravity field, it does not depend on the electromagnetic energy or frequency, but on the parameters of the longitudinal elasticity or rigidity of the filaments of global aether –supporting medium of the luminiferous aether.
+Another property of light waves of equal or greater importance is that their speed of propagation in a non-dispersive medium, such as gravity field, it does not depend on the electromagnetic energy or frequency but the parameters of the longitudinal elasticity or rigidity of the filaments of global aether –supporting medium of the luminiferous aether.

 Intuitively speaking, one can better grasp the concept of the constant speed of light by imagining that if one were to strike a train rail twice, the sound would not travel faster than if one were to strike it only once.
 In other words, the speed of light does not depend on the energy or frequency of the waves.
 (This is a useful example assuming that said rails constitute a non-dispersive medium).

-On the other hand, Maxwell proposed a formula on the speed of propagation of light waves, based on the magnetic permeability of vacuum µ0 and the permittivity of vacuum (dielectric constant) ε0.
-This famous formula reminds me a lot of the speed of propagation of transverse waves in strings, which depends on the square root of the tension of the string divided by the lineal density of the string.
+On the other hand, Maxwell proposed a formula for the speed of propagation of light waves, based on the magnetic permeability of vacuum µ0 and the permittivity of vacuum (dielectric constant) ε0.
+This famous formula reminds us a lot of the speed of propagation of transverse waves in strings, which depends on the square root of the tension of the string divided by the linear density of the string.

 c² = 1/ µ0 ε0